nbaztec/coveralls-jacoco-gradle-plugin/README.md

 The plugin supports non-root packages in line with the recommended [Kotlin directory structure](https://kotlinlang.org/docs/reference/coding-conventions.html#directory-structure) which was missing in many other plugins for the Kotlin ecosystem.

+The plugin automatically detects the root package, if it conforms to Kotlin guidelines and has a `.kt` file on the root level.

 ## Usage

 [Gradle Plugin page](https://plugins.gradle.org/plugin/com.github.nbaztec.coveralls-jacoco)